verzac/grocer-discord-bot/docs/docs/multilist.md

 **Making a new grocery list**

 ```
-/grolist new <your-new-list-label> <optional - a pretty name for your list>
+/grolist-new <your-new-list-label> <optional - a pretty name for your list>
-/grolist new amazon My Amazon Shopping List
+/grolist-new amazon My Amazon Shopping List
 ```

 **Using that new grocery list**